 The Trust is committed to partnership working and uses this commitment to ensure excellent opportunities for its pupils and to share good practice within and without the Trust.
 We have a range of strategic partners including Local Authority, feeder secondary academies, other schools, local universities and a range of cultural partners.
-During the academic year 2022-2023 our partnerships have remained strong both internally and externally as we have worked collegiately for the benefit of pupils in our own schools and in all schools.
-We have also started to re- establish some links that were suspended during the pandemic as some partners ceased their engagement activities.
+During the academic year 2023-2024 our partnerships have remained strong both internally and externally as we have worked collegiately for the benefit of pupils in our own schools and in all schools.
+We have also started to re- establish some links that were suspended during the pandemic.